movq/openbsd/sys/btrfs/WRITE_SUPPORT.md

 allocator accounting and dirty root items, and the transaction path now publishes finalized metadata through two device cache barriers and mirrored superblocks.
 Ordered data and data-reference materialization are also in place.
-Next add VFS callers for testing on throwaway images.
-Keep public writes gated until crash tests are credible.

 ### 4. Existing-file writes

-Enable narrowly gated writable mounts and regular uncompressed file writes, truncate, inode updates, full-commit `fsync`, sync, and unmount.
+In progress: narrowly gated writable mounts, regular uncompressed partial and full-sector file writes, inode updates, and full-commit `fsync`, sync, and unmount are implemented.
+Truncate and range deletion remain unsupported.

 ### 5. Namespace writes